Clareville railway station: Services

 Services through Clareville started with two return weekday mixed trains, an arrangement that lasted many decades.
 No regular passenger-only workings were provided save for the occasional holiday excursion trains.
 As was typically the case for flag stations, trains only stopped to pick up or set down passengers and wagons if required to do so.

 The Wairarapa Line was completed to its northern terminus at Woodville in 1897 and this enabled the Railways Department to introduce the Napier Mail to the Wairarapa Line.
-This train had earlier run as the Napier Express via the Wellington and Manawatu Railway and the Manawatu Gorge.
+This train had earlier run as the Napier Express via the Wellington and Manawatu Railway and the Manawatū Gorge.
 This arrangement lasted until 1909 when the Napier Mail once again became the Napier Express and reverted to its original route.
 Thereafter the primary passenger service through the Wairarapa was the Wairarapa Mail which was essentially the Wellington to Woodville portion of the old Napier Mail.

 From 1936 when the NZR RM class Wairarapa-type railcars were introduced passengers from Clareville had a much faster service to points both north and south.
 The Wairarapa Mail passenger trains continued to run but in 1944 were reduced from their Monday – Saturday timetable to a thrice weekly service due to a severe coal shortage.
 It never recovered from this and was withdrawn completely in 1948.
 Several years later the Rimutaka Tunnel was opened, bringing an end to the mixed trains that had been plying the Wairarapa Line and the withdrawal of the Wairarapa-type railcars, and ushering in the era of the twin-set railcars.
 The 1959 railcar timetable lists Clareville as a "stops if required" station for both northbound and southbound services.

 In a review of sidings at unattended stations in 1953 it was noted of Clareville that inward goods comprised approximately 12 wagons of coal and 6 wagons of shooks for the Carrington Dairy Company, who consigned their outward goods at Carterton.
 Outward goods consisted primarily of hay and straw, amounting to approximately 12 wagons per year.
 It was considered that only minor inconvenience would be caused in closing Clareville to goods traffic and instead handling it at Carterton.
 In response to the review the District Engineer stated he had no objection to the lifting of the goods siding at Clareville.
 After the possibility of new business at Clareville from Airlift (N.Z.) was aborted on 11 June 1956, closure of the station to goods traffic was confirmed and a request to lift the goods siding was put in hand on 20 November 1957 with work being completed by 1 March 1958.